 Check out FAFSA on the Web to apply online for Student Financial Aid!
 You can use a Macintosh, IBM-compatible or UNIX computer to access these applications and send your application information to the Federal Department of Education.
 This online process saves time and provides instant editing of your aid application.

-Your Federal PIN is your identifier enabling you to access personal information in various U.S. Department of Education systems, including applying for Federal Student Aid.
-You can request a PIN, a replacement PIN or update your PIN mailing address atwww.pin.ed.gov.
+Your Federal FSA ID is your identifier enabling you to access personal information in various U.S. Department of Education systems including applying for Federal Student Aid.
+You can request a FSA ID, a replacement FSA ID or update your FSA ID mailing address at www.fsaid.ed.gov.

 - Make online corrections to your FAFSA